-• use of electronic transmission or other video or technology-based method,
+- use of electronic transmission or other video or technology-based method,

 - service as a teacher of record,

 - service as an educational aide, and

 - service as a substitute teacher

-If a candidate is admitted to the EPP prior to the 9/1/24 effective date, do they need to meet the new 50-hour FBE requirement?
+If a candidate is admitted to the EPP prior to the effective date of 9/1/24, do they need to meet the new 50-hour FBE requirement?

-No. Candidates who were admitted into the EPP prior to 9/1/2024 will be required to meet the requirements under legacy 228 (30 hours).
+REVISED: No. Candidates who were admitted into the EPP prior to 9/1/2024 may meet the requirements under Legacy Chapter 228 (30 hours).
 The updated requirements apply to candidates who are admitted into the EPP after 9/1/2024.
+As EPPs complete program revisions to coursework and FBE requirements, they may find it easier to transition all candidates to new requirements regardless of admission date.
+This is acceptable.